-- The school will admit up to 30 external students to its Sixth Form. - The school will accept 30 external students into the Sixth Form. - The minimum academic criteria for all students is, for Level 3 courses at least 5 GCSEs Grade A-C and above; or Grade 5 and above in line with the new GCSE grading criteria. - Students with less than this requirement will be directed towards Level 2 courses.
+• The school will accept 30 external students into the Sixth Form.

+• The minimum academic criteria for all students is, for Level 3 courses at least 5 GCSEs Grade 9-4 and above; or Grade 5 and above for subjects students wish to study at Level 3.

+- Students with less than this requirement will be directed towards Level 2 courses.
 If oversubscribed with external applicants, priority will be given to: - Children looked after or previously looked after - Children with siblings at the school - Children living nearest the school